 Whole Language is Not the Enemy

 I’ve learned that whole language is not the enemy.
 In fact, it is the answer for some children.
 Caroline has an amazing reading vocabulary and she has picked it up almost exclusively from learning whole words in context.
-How has she learned to read words?
+How did she learn to read words in early elementary?

 - Calvin and Hobbes anthologies (Have you examined the advanced vocabulary in those?)